 Keeping you informed is a top priority at the Twinsburg City School District.
-That is why we have adopted the Blackboard Connect Notification Service which will allow us to send telephone messages to parents/guardians about school emergencies and school delays or cancellations due to inclement weather.
+That's why we have adopted the Blackboard Connect Notification Service which will allow us to send telephone messages to parents/guardians about school emergencies or events, school delays or cancellations due to inclement weather.
+The Blackboard Connect will provide email notifications about school events.
 Parents/Guardians may also be called to verify absences.
-The Blackboard Connect email notification will also provide information about school events.

-What you need to know about receiving calls sent through Blackboard Connect: Your Caller ID will display the school's main phone number when general messages or attendance calls are delivered.
-Only the student's primary contact person will get these types of calls.
+What you need to know about receiving calls sent through Blackboard Connect:

+- •Your Caller ID will display the school's main phone number when general messages or attendance calls are delivered.
+Only the student's primary contact person will get these type of calls. - •Your Caller ID will display 411-000-0000 if the message is an emergency.
+Up to four people designated as emergency contacts will get this type of call. - Blackboard Connect will leave a message on any answering machine unless it has a privacy manager.

-- Your Caller ID will display 411-000-0000 if the message is an emergency.
-Up to four people designated as emergency contacts will get this type of call.
-Blackboard Connect will leave a message on any answering machine unless it has a privacy manager. - Blackboard Connect will leave a message using direct dial numbers only no extensions.
-Please keep your contact phone numbers and email addresses up to date and notify your building secretary with any changes.
+- Blackboard Connect will leave a message using direct dial numbers only no extensions. - Please keep your contact phone numbers up to date and notify your building secretary with any changes.